wp-plugins/codepeople-post-map/readme.txt

 A: The route depends on the order of the points.
 If you want change the route, you should change the order of point.
 Takes the point by the handle's icon, and drag it to its correct position in the points list.

-A: Some plugins interfere with the shortcodes replacements, and provokes that maps don't be loaded correctly, in this case should be passed a new parameter through the shortcode print=1
-Passing the parameter print=1, displays the map at beginning of page/post content.

 == Screenshots ==

 1. Maps in action